 - Smart-contracts allow for efficient and automated contracts.

 - Storing information in a blockchain is an efficient means of storing and sharing customer data safely.

 What is Blockchain Technology

-Basically, a blockchain is a time-stamped series with an immutable record of data.
+Basically, a blockchain is a time-stamped series of data with an immutable record.
 The data is managed by a collaboration of networks, rather than owned by any single entity.
 Each of these blocks of data is secured and bound to another using cryptographic hash functions.
-Within the block there is a hash pointer.
+Within the block, there is a hash pointer.
 A hash pointer contains the address of the previous block as well as the hash of the data inside the previous block.

 To learn more about the nuances of blockchain please read our article on; What is Blockchain Hashing.

 Traditional Financial Institutions and Blockchain Disruption

 Cryptocurrencies and blockchain were designed with the individual and decentralization at the heart of it.
 However, it is impossible for large financial institutions to ignore what they stand to gain through blockchain applications of their very own.

 One of the gains to traditional financial transactions is the improvement of processes by fast and accurate documentary procedures.
 These are essential for credit checks and client acquisition.
 By using smart-contracts, collection and guarantees happen automatically and electronically.
 By having access to a public ledger of transactions, details of the financial history of businesses or an individual are available and accurate because it is immutable.

 The outspoken critic of cryptocurrencies, Jamie Dimon CEO of JPMorgan, is now ushering in a new phase of crypto-finance applications with the launch of the first digital coin to be launched by a major American bank.